rubyphan712/rubyphan712/README.md

 👋 Hi, I’m Ruby Phan.
-I’m currently learning about Data Analysis and looking to collaborate on any project!
+I’m Data Analysis Freelancer and looking to collaborate on any project!